-Students who succeed in graduate school are those who care for themselves while they complete their studies.
-Make sure to take breaks from studying to exercise, hang out with friends, write in a journal, read for yourself (not just for class), watch episodes of your favorite Netflix series, etc. If necessary, also take advantage of on-campus counseling services.
+Students who succeed in graduate school are typically also those who take good care of themselves while they complete their studies.
+Make sure to take breaks from studying to exercise, hang out with friends, write in a journal, read for yourself (not just for class), stream your favorite shows, etc. If necessary, also take advantage of on-campus counseling services.